kyma-project/control-plane/docs/kyma-environment-broker/03-03-runtime-operations.md

 >**NOTE:** The timeout for processing this operation is set to `24h`.

+Provisioning steps of Kyma 2.0 delegate resource creation to the Reconciler.
+At the time the Reconciler does not constrain a number of retries in case of failed reconciliation.
+In order to limit infinite invocation loop KEB introduces provisioning timeout.
+Timeout's value can be found [here](../../resources/kcp/charts/kyma-environment-broker/values.yaml#L49).

 ## Deprovisioning

 Each deprovisioning step is responsible for a separate part of cleaning Runtime dependencies.
 To properly deprovision all Runtime dependencies, you need the data used during the Runtime provisioning.
 You can fetch this data from the **ProvisioningOperation** struct in the [initialization](https://github.com/kyma-project/control-plane/blob/main/components/kyma-environment-broker/internal/process/deprovisioning/initialisation.go#L46) step.